MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-python.md

 **<sup>*</sup>** Fine-tuning for this model is currently in public preview.

-Or you can fine tune a previously fine-tuned model, formatted as base-model.ft-{jobid}.
+Or you can fine tune a previously fine-tuned model, formatted as `base-model.ft-{jobid}`.

 :::image type="content" source="../media/fine-tuning/models.png" alt-text="Screenshot of model options with a custom fine-tuned model." lightbox="../media/fine-tuning/models.png":::